 Interested in landing government contracts, but unsure where to start?

 Find out Why Your Local Agency RFPs Matter to begin your journey right!

-At this time, state and local governments do not require businesses to register with Sam.gov.
-Although, state bids, at times, can leverage your SAM.gov registration.
+At this time, state and local governments don’t require businesses to register with SAM.gov.
+Although, at times state bids can leverage your SAM.gov registration.
 For instance, when your small business registers with SAM.gov, the information you provide is used to populate the Dynamic Small Business Search (DSBS) database.
 The DSBS database is where government agencies go to find small business contractors for any upcoming projects.
-It is maintained by the SBA and leveraged by state, local and federal government agencies to find local small businesses.
+It’s maintained by the SBA and leveraged by state, local and federal government agencies to find local small businesses.